caelum/vraptor-panettone/README.markdown

 Live your life as usual, no crazy `yield`s to debug :).

+# Quick question and answers

+1. Why is everything type safe?
+Because we are playing Java.
+2. Why is everything compiled?
+Because we are playing safer.
+3. Why is (almost) everything programmatic?
+Because it is easy to provide a config file when something is programatic.
+It is hard to provide a programatic API to something that is based in text files.
+4. Why is everything so hard in life?
+Because we are playing hard.

-# API Levels
+# What are the API levels?

-3. you will probably use this, the one you saw so far
+## you will probably use this, the one you saw so far
-2. Compiling Templates by hand
+## Compiling Templates by hand
-1. Rendering strings to be compiled
+## Rendering strings to be compiled

-# CompiledTemplate - middle level API

-# Template API - low level API

 Use the Template Class to instantiate and render the string of a compatible Java method to what you want to render.
 Use this String as you wish.
 You can print and memorize it, for instance.
 Or you can use it to compile it using Java's Compiler API.